 “With its gorgeous interior decked out in lush navy walls and supple leather banquettes, Robert Wiedmaier’s beautiful Siren, at The Darcy hotel, is a sophisticated ode to elevated seafood,” inspectors say of the newly-minted Michelin-starred restaurant.
 Indeed, seafood shines at chef/owner Wiedmaier’s newest establishment, and for the holiday guests can expect lavish seafood platters, caviar service, oysters, middleneck clams and citrus-cured salmon at the raw bar, before indulging in the star of the meal—a roasted Amish turkey roulade of leg with sweet potato, croissant stuffing, cranberry-orange relish and gravy.
 A roasted Alina duck with wild rice, rhubarb, plum, mustard seed and Szechuan peppercorns as well as Norwegian salmon with surf clam, foraged mushrooms and bonito-shiitake dashi will also be available.

 Ris Lacoste is offering up housemade sides and pies at his eponymous restaurant for the holiday.
 Available for pickup on Tuesday, November 20 and Wednesday, November 21, sides include sausage bread stuffing, sweet potato and bourbon soup, candied yams with marshmallows and pecans, and Thai Brussels sprouts with bacon, peanuts and chile sauce.
-Apple pie, chocolate macaroons and toasted marshmallow ice cream will round out your feast—place your order
+Apple pie, chocolate macaroons and toasted marshmallow ice cream will round out your feast—place your order by November 18.

 Those looking for Southern fare should head to Edward Lee’s popular Bib Gourmand-designated Succotash in Penn Quarter.
 Thanksgiving dinner will be served family-style—get your fill of bacon deviled eggs, cornbread cakes with sorghum-pumpkin butter, sliced turkey breast and turkey leg confit cakes, oyster-sage cornbread dressing, mashed potatoes with brown butter and butternut mac and cheese.
 Coffee-rubbed rib eye steak with bourbon-mustard gravy and seared scallops with celery root-apple purée are also available for an additional charge.